 Discover, Learn, Enjoy!

 The Museum offers a variety of science, history and cultural programs throughout the year.
 Join us for a lecture, participate in the Moby-Dick Marathon, or enjoy a hands-on learning experience onboard the Lagoda.
-Please see below for information on upcoming programs or activities scheduled on an annual basis.
+Please see below for information on upcoming programs or activities scheduled on an annual basis. - (Technology specifications for presenters)

 The world’s best known readathon of Herman Melville's literary masterpiece, commemorating the anniversary of the departure of the ship Acushnet from New Bedford with Melville aboard.